Habitat: Common plant in the Mediterranean basin where it can be found in dry areas of calcareous and sun exposed soils .

 Since ancient times, lavender has been used as a relaxing herb in the bathrooms.
 The Romans spread the use of lavender oil in bath water.
 Lavandula word is derived from the Latin word "lavare" (washing), while the species name "spica" may come from "aspid " (viper) because Romans thought that this snake slept under the plant.

-Whether or not this interpretation is valid, the fact is that lavender has been one of the plants used in Mediterranean countries, influenced both by the fact that it is a wild plant that grows in great abundance in these countries and the fact that it is very easy to grow.
+Whether or not this interpretation is valid, the fact is that lavender has been one of the plants most used in Mediterranean countries, influenced both by the fact that it is a wild plant that grows in great abundance in these countries and the fact that it is very easy to grow.
 Among the curious folk remedies, we will include the following:

 - Helping birth: In the past, some women had the habit of grabbing some branches of lavender during childbirth because they thought that this plant will help the baby's birth.